There might be situations where you have to ensure that your App Service is using a fixed IP address.

 - Add a custom domain and verify your ownership.

-Here is a PowerShell script to create a self signed certificate.
+You can use this short PowerShell script to create a self-signed certificate.

 To create custom security bindings, your App Service plan must be in the Basic, Standard or Premium tier.